secondspass/ReachOut/README.md

-# Friend Reminder App
+# ReachOut

 A React Native app that helps you keep track of when to reach out to your friends based on custom time intervals.

 Currently only tested for Android

 Mostly written by AI.
 I can't really claim credit for this.
+I've wanted something like this for a while and this made it a lot easier to put together.

 ## Features

 - **Friend Management**: Add friends with custom contact methods and reminder frequencies
-- **Smart Reminders**: See who you need to contact and when
 - **Backup & Restore**: Export your friend data to JSON files and restore from backups
-- **Cross-Platform**: Works on Android, iOS, and web

-## Backup Feature

-The app includes a comprehensive backup system that allows you to:

-### Export Data
-- Tap the ⚙️ settings icon in the top-right corner
-- Select "Export Backup" to create a JSON backup file
-- Share the backup file via email, cloud storage, or save locally
-- Backup includes all friend data: names, contact methods, frequencies, and last contact dates

-### Import Data
-- Tap the ⚙️ settings icon and select "Import Backup"
-- Choose a previously exported backup file
-- All current data will be replaced with the backup data
-- A confirmation dialog will show backup details before importing

 ### Backup File Format
 - Files are saved in JSON format with `.json` extension